 What Is a Normal Prepper?

-Preppers are people who like to be secure and prepared for any of life’s uncertainties.
+Preppers like to be secure and prepared for any of life’s uncertainties.
 They operate under a branch of survivalism and actively prepare for emergencies.
 This includes things like the apocalypse.
-Honestly, it might be a good idea to know a couple of preppers after 2020.
+It might be a good idea to know a couple of preppers after 2020.

-A prepper puts an emphasis on self-reliance, stockpiling supplies, and gaining survival knowledge and skills.
+A prepper emphasizes self-reliance, stockpiling supplies, and gaining survival knowledge and skills.
 Sometimes, preppers make it a point to be taught self-defense.
-Others go far as to build underground shelters that would help them survive an apocalypse.
+Others go far as to build underground shelters to help them survive an apocalypse.

-We all saw how fast supplies flew off the shelves during the 2020 pandemic – not to mention the toilet paper.
-We will feel the effects of the pandemic for a long time to come.
+We all saw how fast supplies flew off the shelves during the 2020 pandemic – not to mention toilet paper.
+We will feel the effects of the pandemic for a long time.
 The economy will take years to recover, and some people never will.
 But the preppers were always prepared.

 Preppers That Are ‘Crazy’

-The term ‘crazy’ is absolutely subjective.
-But are peppers crazy?
-The short answer is that some do go overboard and can probably be considered crazy.
+The term ‘crazy’ is subjective.
+But are peppered crazy?
+The short answer is that some go overboard and can be considered crazy.
 But most preppers do it for understandable reasons.
-Honestly, it’s better to do some prepping rather than none at all.
+Honestly, it’s better to do some prepping than none.

-When imagining a ‘crazy’ prepper, you might think of someone who lives off the grid entirely or someone who might spend their entire lives prepping for a catastrophe that may not happen.
+When imagining a ‘crazy’ prepper, you might think of someone who lives off the grid entirely or spends their entire life preparing for a catastrophe that may not happen.
 They dedicate their lives to entirely ‘what-if’ scenarios.
 Of course, some preppers go beyond a simple emergency kit.

-Everyone has heard of ‘doomsday preppers’ on T.V.
-These people sometimes built underground bunkers that cost hundreds of thousands of dollars for the worst-case scenarios that may not even happen.
-There’s backyard food production systems, jungle survival skills, collecting seeds, prepping for a missile, and so much more.
+Everyone has heard of ‘doomsday preppers’ on TV.
+These people sometimes build underground bunkers that cost hundreds of thousands of dollars for the worst-case scenarios that may not even happen.
+There are backyard food production systems, jungle survival skills, collecting seeds, prepping for a missile, and much more.

 How Far Is Too Far?

 Some preppers take it too far.
-It’s a good general rule to do things in moderation.
-To not step over the line of being a crazy prepper, you need to keep your reality in check.
-A sign a person is over-prepping is overspending, over-stockpiling, or missing out on life.
+It’s an excellent general rule to do things in moderation.
+To not step over the line of being a crazy prepper, you must keep your reality in check.
+A sign of over-prepping is overspending, over-stockpiling, or missing out on life.

 An example of taking prepping too far is this guy named Dr. Perez, who has spent over $2 million for doomsday.
 That is the vast majority of his family’s wealth.
-He has not worked a day in 12 years because he is too busy getting ready for a terrorist attack.
+He has not worked a day in 12 years because he is too busy preparing for a terrorist attack.

-The part that takes it too far is using all of your income to prep and not having any form of income.
-You need to be able to sustain yourself now as well as after some kind of disaster.
+The part that takes it too far is using all your income to prep and not having any form of payment.
+You need to be able to sustain yourself now as well as after some disaster.

-Another man, named Michael, is preparing for an overpopulated world.
-He lives off the land, off the grid, and developed his own alarm system.
-He bought some bird feeders and uses the birds as alarms.
-He spent over 2 decades learning different bird calls for this purpose.
+Another man named Michael is preparing for an overpopulated world.
+He lives off the land, off the grid, and developed his alarm system.
+He bought some bird feeders and used the birds as alarms.
+He spent over two decades learning different bird calls for this purpose.